What is Beauty Water?

 How I could make these photographs better

 I would probably use remote control and maybe a stand for the product so that I could be free in my movements.
-This would also help me lower the shutter speed and ISO number to a the well-exposed photo with less noise.
+This would also help me lower the shutter speed and ISO number to achieve a well-exposed photo with less noise.
 I reduced the noise during post-production in Lightroom, but I prefer to do everything during the shooting.
 And I would probably take my camera to service for cleaning, before shooting on high F stops.

 By the way, how do you like the concept of adding “Behind The Scenes” Section to my blog posts?
 Let me know in the comments down below!